 We already see the decimal, so we can skip the usual first step.

-Move the decimal over until we get just one non-zero digit to the left of the decimal point:
+Keep moving the decimal right until there is one non-zero digit to the left of the decimal point:

-Count how many times you had to move the decimal (how many groups of ten were added): you had to move the decimal points times.
+Count how many places you moved the decimal (how many groups of ten were added): you moved it places.

 What is the sum of the following expression?